 I started out by trimming and cutting up the chuck steak and put it in the slow cooker with the soup, onions, mushrooms, soup and red wine.
 If you prefer, you can use beef stock instead of red wine.

 I cooked on high for three hours, added a little bit of flour for thickening and cooked for another 45 minutes.
 Let it cool a bit before adding the sour cream since you don’t want to curdle it.

-I’ve plated the Beef and Mushrooms over mashed potatoes with a sprinkling of chopped green onions, rough cracked pepper and red sea salt.
+I’ve plated the gravy and beef tips over mashed potatoes with a sprinkling of chopped green onions, rough cracked pepper and red sea salt.

 This is really good and I’m going to look forward to having the leftovers tomorrow!

-- 1 pound chuck beef steak trimmed and cut in bite-sized pieces
+- 1 pound Chuck Steak, trimmed and cut in bite-sized pieces

 - Trim fat from steak and cut in bite-sized pieces.
 Place in slow cooker.

-- Add soup and wine to slow cooker.
+- Add soup, mushrooms, wine and pepper to slow cooker.
 Stir.
 Cook on high for 3 hours, stirring occasionally.